How To Buy A Grill: Print This And Take It Shopping

 A grill is "the remote starting-point, the very genesis of our art... gradually intelligence supplanted rude instinct; reason began to deduce effects from supposed causes; and thus cooking was launched upon that highroad along which it has not yet ceased steadily to advance."
 Auguste Escoffier, called the "king of chefs and chef of kings", from his landmark 1907 cookbook

 There are too many grills to count.
-There are small disposable units for tailgating, and huge monsters that attach to your tailgate and have as many wheels as your SUV.
+There are small disposable units for picnics, and huge monsters that attach to your tailgate and have as many wheels as a semi.

-And they range in price.
-A nice hibachi that will make great steaks (really) can be had for only $15, and not long ago I saw a stainless steel job with six wheels in my neighborhood hardware store that said "Financing Available" (really)!
+And boy, they range in price.
+A nice hibachi that will make great steaks (really) can be had for only $15, and not long ago I saw a stainless steel job in my neighborhood hardware store that said "Financing Available" (really)!

 What a grill does best is create food with a unique flavor, and, because of the high heat, it can come closer to turning out steakhouse steaks better than any indoor oven.
 Configured properly it can even smoke low and slow as well as a dedicated smoker.